-Because distance learning is broad in that there are different ways in which one can complete their studies through this type of learning, we are all not aware of the various ways in which distance learning can be referred to.
+Distance learning is quite broad in that there are different ways in which one can complete one’s studies when opting for this learning method.
+It would be useful, at this point, to take a look at the different options available to one when one chooses to follow this route of learning.
 Below is a brief breakdown on some of the ways in which one can complete their studies through distance learning.

-- Online Learning: Students complete their studies online, where they have 24/7 access to their studies via an online portal, what is offered would be dependant on what the specific institution is providing.
+- Online Learning: Students complete their studies online, where they have 24/7 access to their studies via an online portal, what is offered would be dependent on what the specific institution is providing.

 - Part time Learning: This is where students combine face to face and distance learning together by attending classes in the evening or weekends while still completing studies out off campus